History of the Catholic Church:

 Some might argue that the arch did contain the Chi Rho which became a Christian symbol; yet, at the time it was a pagan symbol.

 On March 7th 321 A.D.
 Constantine decreed dies Solis — the day of the sun — as the official Roman day of rest.
 One might wonder why Constantine was still giving honor to the Sun god nine years after he was supposedly led to victory by Jesus Christ?
 This is further evidence that the story of Constantine seeing a Christian symbol before the Battle of the Milvian Bridge is a later invention.
 Also, Constantine’s coinage carried the symbols of the sun cult until 324; which is 12 years after the battle in question.

 The Emerging Catholic Church:

 Emperor Constantine was the son of the Roman officer Constantius.
 Constantius raised Constantine in the upper class of society.
 Intellectuals from the schools of higher learning where Constantine was educated regarded Christianity as a crude religion, in language, status, and outward appearance.
 Constantine made Christianity fashionable to the higher classes.
 He took the title of pontifex maximus, standing as chief priest over the pagan cults.
-He then brought pagan priests into the Christian Church, giving them high administrative offices.
+He then brought pagan priests into the Catholic Church, giving them high administrative offices.
 When controversy arose over what doctrines to teach the people, an appointed council of bishops was called to define and draft creeds to which all parties would agree.
 Doctrinal debates that earlier may have run their course among theologians now became political issues.

 Council of Nicaea, 325 A.D.: